A topic from the subject of Biochemistry in Chemistry.

 • This experiment allows students to directly observe and compare the chemical structures of DNA and RNA.

-• It demonstrates the enzymatic basis for recognizing and cleaving specific nucleotide sequences.
+• It demonstrates the enzymatic basis for recognizing and cleaving specific nucleotide sequences in DNA.

-• The results highlight the differences in the primary structure of DNA (double-stranded, deoxyribose sugar) and RNA (single-stranded, ribose sugar).
+• The results highlight the differences in the primary structure of DNA (double-stranded, deoxyribose sugar) and RNA (single-stranded, ribose sugar) through the differential effects of DNase and RNase, and the susceptibility/lack of susceptibility to restriction enzymes.

 Share on: